pgbackrest/pgbackrest/README.md

 ## Features

-### Multithreaded Backup & Restore
+### Multi-process Backup & Restore

-Compression is usually the bottleneck during backup operations but, even with now ubiquitous multi-core servers, most database backup solutions are still single-threaded. pgBackRest solves the compression bottleneck with multithreading.
+Compression is usually the bottleneck during backup operations but, even with now ubiquitous multi-core servers, most database backup solutions are still single-process. pgBackRest solves the compression bottleneck with multi-processing.

 Utilizing multiple cores for compression makes it possible to achieve 1TB/hr raw throughput even on a 1Gb/s link.
 More cores and a larger pipe lead to even higher throughput.